xcesco/ic_launcher_exporter/README.md

  - icons for launcher
  - icons for notification area

 Icons can be used in Android applications development within Eclipse with ADT plugin or Android studio IDE.
-The icons generated cover following resolution (for dpi-density) for launcher icons:
+The generated icons has following resolution (for dpi-density) for launcher icons:

  - **mdpi**: 48 x 48 px
  - **hdpi**: 72 x 72 px